pmjones/ext-request/README.md

 ### Properties

-_StdRequest_ has these public properties, all of which are read-only.
+_StdRequest_ has these public properties.

 #### Superglobal-related